First and foremost, you should explain that violence is never the answer in any situation.

 School shootings and mass shootings

-When talking about school shootings, keep the following in mind:
+When talking about school shootings, clinical child and adolescent psychologist Jessica Hawks, PhD, says to keep the following in mind:

 Acts of terrorism